GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ```

-## Step 5: Visualisation of results
+## Step 5: Visualisation and Styling of the Model Outputs

 We will generate two output maps to support the analysis:
 - Map 1 will provide an overview of the **affected districts, the extent of the cyclone event, and the locations of relevant warehouses**.
 - Map 2 will focus on the impact to infrastructure and population, displaying the **number of affected people, buildings, health sites, and education facilities**.

 Additionally, a map showing the **warehouse isochrones** for all 13 warehouses will be provided by HeiGIT.

+NEED NEW IMAGE

 ```{figure} /fig/Drought_EAP_Worklow_Step_14_1.png
 ---